 I wish all members of the Conservative Party running for election every success.
 As Senator Feighan said, I hope they remember that we are their nearest neighbours and that Brexit will have an impact on us.

 I welcome Mr. Glenham Smith from Virginia in the USA, who is here as part of an internship programme for the summer months.
 I wish him well on his first day in Leinster House.
 I also welcome our former colleague, Mr. Michael Mullins, to the House and wish him well.
 If he is intent on making a return, a Chathaoirligh-----

 Will that be in a by-election?

 -----he will be a very welcome candidate on the agricultural panel in the Seanad by-election.
-If not, I am sure he will not have long to wait for the next Seanad election, unless he is going to go on to another House about which do not know.
+If not, I am sure he will not have long to wait for the next Seanad election, unless he is going to go on to another House.
+I do not know about that.